Anusha-janardhan/rg-doc/source/Features.rst

 **Budget KPIs**

-At the top of this view, you can see the summary of budgets across all organizational units in the KPI cards.
+At the top of this view, you can see the summary of budgets across all organizations in the KPI cards.
 You can see the following KPI cards:

   * **Total Budget Allotted**: This is the sum total of the budget allocated for all projects in the Organization.